-- Participating in the Sydney Adventist Hospital carols program. - Senior, Junior and Infant Choirs performed at local Churches. - "Operation Christmas Child" whereby students donate a shoebox full of gifts for children in a poor village. - "Beanie for Brain Cancer" for Brain Cancer research. - Smiles2U charity which provides love and care to young patients spending Christmas in hospital. - "Agricultural Day" and food collections, "Haystacks for hay" for Drought Relief for our Farmers.
+- Participating in the Sydney Adventist Hospital carols program. - Senior, Junior and Infant Choirs performed at local Churches. - Collection for Legacy - Farmers Christmas Project - "Operation Christmas Child" whereby students donate a shoebox full of gifts for children in a poor village.